redis/docs/content/commands/incr/index.md

 "11"
 {{< /clients-example >}}

-Give this command a try in the interactive consol:
+Give this command a try in the interactive console:

 {{% redis-cli %}}
 SET mykey "10"